 Team members are required to fill out several WGM application forms.
 The cost of the trip is approximately $2,500.
 The registration process begins in October and is completed by December 31.
 A back-ground check is required through WGM.
 Questions about the Mission Trip?
 Contact Rhonda Holton at email@example.com

-Individuals and groups of women in churches have developed simple dress patterns to create summer dresses for little girls in Honduras.
+Individual and groups of women in churches have developed simple dress patterns to create summer dresses for little girls in Honduras.
 Pillowcase dresses have scooped necklines with contrasting straps.
 Material is colorful and easy to wash.
 The dress patterns fit several body types.
-During the 2017 Mission Trip, a dozen dresses, sizes 3-6, were given out as prototypes.
-The dresses were very popular and added joy to the annual mission trip.

 Boys’ trousers have been added to the apparel projects.
-Over 40 pairs of trousers were given out during the February 2018 Mission Trip.
-Little Honduran boys enjoyed receiving something to wear as much as the little girls.
+Little Honduran boys enjoyed receiving somthing to wear as much as the little girls!